mapachurro/wordsofweb3/README.md

 wordsofweb3 is a multilingual glossary app encompassing terms and explanations about crypto, web3, and decentralized web, in general, terms, concepts, and entities.

-It is meant to be an intertextual experience for the reader: in every `term`'s definition, whenever there is a term or phrase that is *also* a `term` in wordsofweb3 in that language, there will be a hyperlink to that term.
+It is meant to be an intertextual experience for the reader: in every `term`'s definition, whenever there is a term or phrase that is *also* a `term` in the glossary in that language, there will be a hyperlink to that term.
 Ideally, there will be a `breadcrumbs` element at the top of each entry page, tracking the user's journey through the interwoven terminology of this space.

 ## Design principles